hshose/soeampc/examples/chain_mass/README.md

 matlab -nodisplay -r "run('offlinempcingredients.m')"
 ```

-The mpc parameters should be safed in human-readible .txt form in the folder `mpc_parameters`.
+The mpc parameters should be saved in human readable .txt form in the folder `mpc_parameters`.

 ## MPC dataset generation
 To generate samples of the MPC, call